beaylott/beaylott.github.io/posts/til_misevenv.md

 [mise](https://mise.jdx.dev/templates.html#variables) provides some instructions to auto-configure the python venv.
 This didn't work quite how I was used to with pyenv-virtualenv where the venv would be placed in a separate cache folder in $HOME.

-This is actually possible in mise using the below config [Template Variables](https://mise.jdx.dev/templates.html#variables) as below:
+This is actually possible in mise using the below config using [Template Variables](https://mise.jdx.dev/templates.html#variables) as below:

 ```{.toml title="mise.toml"}
 [tools]